bconnorwhite/chatdir/README.md

 ## Prompt Format

-Each prompt uses the following format:
+Prompts use the following format:
 ````````
 Project Directory: /path/to/dir